adno/tubelex/README.md

 2. Install requirements for both tubelex (see [requirements.txt](requirements.txt)) and JTubeSpeech.

-3. Optionally, modify JTubeSpeech's download script to download only subtitles without video, and/or adjust the delay between individual downloads.
+3. Optionally, modify JTubeSpeech's download script to download only subtitles without videos and/or adjust the delay between individual downloads.
 (TODO fork and publish.)

 4. Download manual subtitles using the download script: